 How Bankruptcy Affects Your Car Insurance Rates

 along with your other financial concerns.
-Because a bankruptcy affects your financial stability and because insurance companies look at your credit score to determine the risk of insuring you, filing a bankruptcy could have serious implications for your car insurance.
+A bankruptcy affects your financial stability, and because insurance companies look at your credit score to determine the risk of insuring you, filing for bankruptcy could have serious implications for your car insurance.

 You may not know it, but insurance, even car insurance, is a financial transaction.
 You are paying premiums on a policy, and in return for your payments, the insurance company is agreeing to stand behind your vehicle for the duration of the policy, regardless of what it ends up costing.

 If you already have a car insurance policy in effect, your insurance company may not check your credit score until it is time to renew the policy.
 That means that your rates will not go up immediately after you file for bankruptcy, but the next time your policy is up for renewal it could.
 Even worse, if the bankruptcy pushed your credit score too low, you could be denied coverage or have your policy canceled at renewal time.

 You may not be able to completely erase the effects of a bankruptcy on your car insurance, but with some careful planning you should be able to prevent your premiums from rising beyond what you can afford to pay.